Here are some of the things you will need to do to achieve this goal:

-Write the LSAT (Law School Admission Test)
+3. Write the LSAT (Law School Admission Test)

-All Canadian and US law schools require the LSAT.
-It is held four times a year, and consists of several sections of questions and problems designed to test reading comprehension and your ability to think logically and analytically.
+The standard LSAT is held four times a year, and consists of several sections of questions and problems designed to test reading comprehension and your ability to think logically and analytically.
 You may write the test more than one time.
 However, you should check with each law school to see how they treat multiple writings of the test.
 Some law schools average the scores and others take the highest or the lowest score.
 Many applicants write the test in June after third year or during first term of their fourth year undergraduate degree.

-Apply to law school
+4. Apply to law school